-Queen Nefertari’s tomb, QV66, is one of the Valley of the Queens’ biggest.
-It is 520 square meters and is adorned in vibrant Queen Nefertari murals.
+Queen Nefertari’s tomb, QV66, is one of the Valley of the Queens biggest.
+It is 520 square meters and is adorned with vibrant Queen Nefertari murals.

 Nefertari is shown in beautifully colorful paintings on the tomb’s walls.
 These demonstrate her husband’s opinion of her and how much he adored her.
 The Book of the Dead also has several chapters that are meant to instruct Nefertari on how to turn into a bird in the afterlife.